scorfu/react-ts/README.md

 # Repository used to learn/ practice TypeScript
 ### `repo used to learn Typescript`
+This branch only has the comments for basic TS with React with no delete note on click functionality nor ContextAPI
 ## Available Scripts

 In the project directory, you can run: